By Abby PeltzerPosted

 California’s unique combination of soil and climate come together to produce the highest quality citrus in the world.
-California growers supply 80 percent of the nation’s fresh citrus and export to over sixteen foreign countries.
+California growers supply over 90 percent of the nation’s fresh citrus according to USDA, and export to over sixteen foreign countries.

 There are three distinct growing regions in California: the coastal region where most of the state’s lemons are grown; the desert region produces primarily grapefruit and lemons; and the San Joaquin Valley where 75 percent of the state’s citrus acreage is located, producing primarily oranges, mandarins, and lemons.